Shampoo - swallowing

 Take the container with you to the hospital, if possible.

-An emergency room visit may not be necessary.
+An emergency room visit may not be needed.

-If a visit takes place, the health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+If a visit takes place, the health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Blood and urine tests will be done.
-The patient may receive:
+The person may receive:

 - Fluids through a vein (IV)